larsjuhljensen/JensenLab/_pages/training_stringapp_dsd.md

 We will use the MCL algorithm to identify clusters of tightly connected proteins within the network.
 To do that, press the **Cluster network (MCL)** button in the **STRING Results panel** on the right side of the network view.
 Keep the default **granularity parameter (inflation value)** set to **4** and click **OK** to start the clustering.
 The clusterMaker app will now run the algorithm and automatically create a network showing the clusters.

-_How many clusters have at least 10 nodes?_
+_How many clusters have more than 3 nodes?_

 <details>
 <summary><em>Alternative instructions for clustering</em></summary>